 Comment: Adoption of the Audit & Evaluation Strategy in 2010 enabled development of the database to support performance reporting by the Foundation.
-The Strategy guides development of all funding agreements ultimate recipients since to provide for reporting of project information that will contribute to the database.
+The Strategy continues to guide development of all funding agreements ultimate recipients since to provide for reporting of project information that will contribute to the database.